Flame of the Forest

 Meet our specialists

-To start planning your vacation to Flame of the Forest
+Call us on 858 523 9000 to start planning your vacation to Flame of the Forest or take a look at our itineraries to Central India

 The property, closest to Kisli Gate – the main entrance to the park, has been set up by husband and wife team Karan (from India) and Isabelle (from Switzerland), who had a shared dream to live in nature responsibly; to learn from the indigenous people of the area and to conserve the natural environment.